Scottish health watchdog sinks its teeth into national press

 The story grabbed an array of headlines, coverage of the individual stories can be seen by here; The Scotsman print and online, The Daily Record, The Sun and specialist dentistry blog Hampshire Against Fluoridation.

 The coverage showcased the hard work of SIGN and Healthcare Improvement Scotland to improve the patient care across the Scotland.

-This was achieved as part of an ongoing PR campaign by Holyrood Partnership – the full story is in the original press release.
+This was achieved as part of an ongoing PR campaign by Holyrood PR – the full story is in the original press release.

 If you are interested in this kind of media coverage for your business, contact us to for more information.

 Comments Off on Could this invention transform walking for the visually impaired?